damianhakert/damianhakert.github.io/source/handbook/index.md

 4. Deadline by which you need the document prepared.
 5. Deadline by which you need the document to be signed, dated and submitted.

-The document will be managed through Hellosign, a cloud-based electronic signature tool.
+The document will be managed through HelloSign, a cloud-based electronic signature tool.
 Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.